BryanWilhite/Blog/presentation/entry/2015/2015-02-23-songhay-studio-the-sapphire-radeon-r9-270x-appears-to-be-working.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "Songhay Studio: the Sapphire Radeon R9 270X appears to be working…", "documentShortName": "2015-02-23-songhay-studio-the-sapphire-radeon-r9-270x-appears-to-be-working", "fileName": "index.html",
+  "path": "./entry/2015-02-23-songhay-studio-the-sapphire-radeon-r9-270x-appears-to-be-working",
+  "date": "2015-02-23T08:00:00.000Z",
+  "modificationDate": "2015-02-23T08:00:00.000Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2015-02-23-songhay-studio-the-sapphire-radeon-r9-270x-appears-to-be-working",
-  "content": "The work from 2/18 lacked a very simple test: I should have tried a burn-in with the XFX Double R9 290X without installing any drivers just to distinguish between a pure hardware problem and driver-related issue.
-Nevertheless, I consider myself ‘too old’...", "inceptDate": "2015-02-23T00:00:00",
+  "tag": "{\r\n  \"extract\": \"The work from 2/18 lacked a very simple test: I should have tried a burn-in with the XFX Double R9 290X without installing any drivers just to distinguish between a pure hardware problem and driver-related issue.
+Nevertheless, I consider myself ‘too old’...\"\r\n}"
-  "isPublished": true,
-  "slug": "songhay-studio-the-sapphire-radeon-r9-270x-appears-to-be-working",
-  "title": "Songhay Studio: the Sapphire Radeon R9 270X appears to be working…" }
+}
 ---

+# Songhay Studio: the Sapphire Radeon R9 270X appears to be working…

 The [work from 2/18](http://songhayblog.azurewebsites.net/Entry/Show/songhay-studio-hardware-acquisition-strategy-one-year-later) lacked a very simple test: I should have tried a burn-in with the XFX Double R9 290X without installing any drivers just to distinguish between a pure hardware problem and driver-related issue.
 Nevertheless, I consider myself ‘too old’ to be suffering with fundamental system problems so ‘rolling back’ to the original plan, the [Sapphire Radeon R9 270X](http://www.amazon.com/Sapphire-Version-PCI-Express-Graphics-11217-01-20G/dp/B00B3WTWXU%3FSubscriptionId=1SW6D7X6ZXXR92KVX0G2&tag=thekintespacec00&linkCode=xm2&camp=2025&creative=165953&creativeASIN=B00B3WTWXU), seems to be the more stabilizing thing to do.
 The Sapphire passed my simple burn-in test and, with its latest drivers, produced no issues.